Depression Cherry: Promotion and release

 Beach House performing at the Depression Cherry tour in Milwaukee in September 2015.

 On May 26, 2015, Beach House announced Depression Cherry along with tour dates supporting the album.
 Vinyl and compact disc copies of the album feature a cover lined with red velvet, while a limited edition "Loser Edition" of the album was released on clear vinyl record.
-On July 9, 2015, Depression Cherry was leaked on the internet through a data breach on music site Spin.
+On June 26, Beach House announced on Twitter that they would perform "Sparks" on SiriusXMU on July 1, adding that it would be the lead single from Depression Cherry.
+The single was subsequently released and performed on SiriusXMU on the confirmed date, alongside the release of the song's accompanying visualizer, which was released on YouTube.
+On July 9, Depression Cherry was leaked on the internet through a data breach on music site Spin.
+On August 6, "PPP" and "Beyond Love" were previewed during an interview with WBUR-FM's Here and Now.

+These two tracks, along with "Sparks", were later published through the band's website and could be accessed through the "Single Finder" feature, which allows a user to choose three songs, particularly their favorite ones, from the band's past catalog and depending on their choices, it determines which single would likely be their favorite.
 On August 19, nine days before the album's release, NPR Music made a stream of the album available online.
 The album was released on August 28, 2015, for digital download, CD, LP and cassette formats, though Sub Pop in North America and Bella Union in Europe.
 The album debuted at number eight on the Billboard 200, with 27,000 copies sold in its first week.
 It also debuted within the top 20 in eight other countries, which are Belgium's Flanders region (13), Canada (16), Denmark (20), Netherlands (16), Portugal (12), Scotland (18), and the United Kingdom (17).
 About two months later, on October 7 of the same year, Beach House announced their sixth studio album Thank Your Lucky Stars, which was stated to be a follow-up, but not a companion, to Depression Cherry or a "surprise or B-sides".
 The follow-up album was additionally written from July to November 2014 and recorded at the same time as Depression Cherry.
-On May 23, 2023, Depression Cherry received a gold certification by the Recording Industry Association of America (RIAA), for sales of 500,000 certified units in the United States.